GU-CLASP/GU-CLASP.github.io/content/pages/people/iines-turunen/index.md

 role: 5
 title: "Administrator"
 ---
-Iines Turunen is a past administrator at CLASP.
+Iines Turunen was a administrator at CLASP.